(Disclosure: Some of the links below may be affiliate links)

 - Migros Bank: 0.19% custody fee, 0.30% for selling and buying

 At first sight, Migros Bank has the lowest custody fees but has very high transaction fees.
 The custody fee of UBS is just too high.
-The gold account from the Zurcher Nationalbank is the best one I have found.
+The gold account from the Zurcher Kantonalbank is the best one I have found.
 But the 30 CHF minimum is pretty bad.
 It means that below 15’000 CHF invested, you will pay more than 0.2%.
 For large amounts, it is an excellent account.

-Investing in a precious metal account is safer than investing in physical Gold.
+Investing in a precious metal account is safer than investing in physical gold.
 But it has some essential costs.
 It is difficult to say if this is cheaper than investing directly in the physical metal.
-If you want to invest a significant amount of money in Gold, this is a better method.
+If you want to invest a significant amount of money in gold, this is a better method.

 4. Invest in Gold ETFs

-- ETFs that invest in physical Gold.
+- ETFs that invest in physical gold.
 These ETFs directly buy physical gold to back the shares.
 You will not have a claim on physical metal.
-But the share price will be very closely related to the cost of Gold.
+But the share price will be very closely related to the cost of gold.

-- ETFs that synthetically replicate the price of Gold.
+- ETFs that synthetically replicate the price of gold.
 These ETFs will use some derivatives (futures and contracts) to synchronize with

 - ETFs that invest in gold mining companies (and sometimes related companies).
 These ETFs are loosely associated with the price of the precious metal since they will generally simply invest in an index of companies.

-If you already have a broker account, this is a very convenient way of investing in Gold!
+If you already have a broker account, this is a very convenient way of investing in gold!
 You just have to buy one more ETF, and you are done.
 If you have no broker account, this is more complicated than purchasing physical bars or billions or using a precious metal bank account.